 Until 2020 the city has two doll museums; Togyoku Doll Museum and Tokyu Doll Museum.
-But since 2020 the city now also has the Iwatsuki Ningyo Museum, which is now the principal dolls museum in Iwatsuki city.
-You used to be able to watch dolls being made in Togyoku Doll Museum.
+But since 2020 the city also has the Iwatsuki Ningyo Museum, which is now the principal dolls museum in Iwatsuki city.
+You can actually watch dolls being made in the Togyoku Doll Museum.
 The service was temporarily suspended during the pandemic, but sometime since April 2022 they opened it back up to the public.
 They have a full English website with details here.

-Between February 19th and March 6th approximately 70 stores and facilities around the area of Iwatsuki station East exit have Hina Dolls on display.
-There are also hanging decorations in select locations, including the Quiz Shrine, Suzuki Brewery and Hotei House.
 Throughout the period of the dolls festival they have several events including stamp rallies and you can also take a tour of the various doll attractions with a guide.
-Also, during the period of the festival the Quiz Shrine will be selling an original limited edition prayer plaque.
+Also, during the period of the festival the Hisaizu “the Quiz” Shrine sell an original limited edition prayer plaque.
+Dates below:

-On public holiday February 23rd they plan to hold a Hina Dolls market at the Crescent mall at the east exit of Iwatsuki station.
+On Sunday March 5th they plan to hold a Hina Dolls market at the Crescent mall at the east exit of Iwatsuki station from 10 am.
 Apart from Hina Dolls, they all sell items related to the dolls festival.
 Also, there will be a selection of Iwatsuki city produce on sale.

 Event: Iwatsuki Dolls Festival or officially Iwatsuki Town Around Town Doll Tour 人形のまち岩槻 まちかど雛めぐり